-JERUSALEM (AP) -- Israel's military says forces have demolished the home of a Palestinian involved in attacks that killed a young female police officer in Jerusalem.
+JERUSALEM (AP) -- The Israeli military says it has demolished the home of a Palestinian involved in the killing of a West Bank settler.